A woman experiencing tech neck. She is rubbing her neck while sitting in bed and looking down at her laptop.

 Additionally, Lipana says chronic tech neck may evolve into more serious headache issues like cervicogenic headaches and/or dizziness caused by the compression of nerves and abnormal muscle tension.

-Taylor says chronic tech neck can also lead to scoliosis or kyphosis, which are diseases where the spine isn't holding its normal shape.
+Taylor adds that chronic tech neck can also lead to scoliosis or kyphosis, which are diseases where the spine isn't holding its normal shape.
 “In extreme cases, these conditions can require surgery to correct,” he notes.
 “In milder cases, you may live with a deformity in your spine.”

 A woman experiencing tech neck.
 She is rubbing her neck in pain while sitting on a couch and looking down at her laptop.